mgrube/mgrube.github.io/index.md

-# Freenet as a self-scaling application backbone"
+# Freenet as a self-scaling application backbone

 Freenet is a private, decentralized file publication system that has existed since 1999.
 That means that as of later this year, Freenet will be 20 years old.
 Over the years, Freenet has evolved from